Many Americans Hear Politics From the Pulpit

 Religious liberty, homosexuality among issues addressed by clergy

 The issues and messages that churchgoers hear about during services vary somewhat by religious tradition.1 White evangelical Protestants who have attended services in recent months are particularly likely to say they have heard clergy address the issue of religious liberty.
-Fully half (52%) have heard their clergy speak out about this topic, compared with roughly four-in-ten Catholic churchgoers (38%) and about three-in-ten white mainline Protestants (31%) and black Protestants (32%).2
+About half (49%) have heard their clergy speak out about this topic, compared with roughly four-in-ten Catholic churchgoers (38%) and about a third of mainline Protestants (36%) and black Protestants (32%).2

-Roughly similar shares of white evangelical (45%), white mainline (38%) and black Protestants (39%) have heard clergy talk about homosexuality in recent months, but the messages differ across the three traditions.
-About as many mainline Protestant churchgoers have heard clergy encourage the acceptance of gays and lesbians (19%) as have heard religious leaders speak out against homosexuality (17%).
+Substantial shares of white evangelical (46%), white mainline (35%) and black Protestants (39%) have heard clergy talk about homosexuality in recent months, but the messages differ across the three traditions.
+Nearly twice as many mainline Protestant churchgoers have heard clergy encourage the acceptance of gays and lesbians (21%) as have heard religious leaders speak out against homosexuality (11%).
 But white evangelicals and black Protestants are more likely to say they have heard clergy preach against homosexuality than speak out in favor of acceptance; in fact, fully a third of white evangelicals say their clergy have spoken out primarily against homosexuality, compared with 6% who have heard church leaders urge acceptance of gays and lesbians.

 White evangelicals and Catholics are more likely than white mainline and black Protestants to have recently heard clergy speak out against abortion.
 For both groups, the message is consistently conservative.
 A third of white evangelical churchgoers and roughly three-in-ten Catholics who have attended Mass recently say they have heard religious leaders argue against abortion, while very few (1% and 2%, respectively) have heard clergy speak in support of abortion rights.